 Ok, there ya have it.

-I think the EXP 7i offers a nice combination of performance specs and console features for this price range.
+I think the EXP 7i offers a solid combination of performance specs and console features for this price range.

-True, there are certainly heavier-duty treadmills with larger rollers and longer warranties in this price range, but none of these other comps come with an HD touchscreen console with streaming capabilities.
+True, there are certainly heavier-duty treadmills with bigger decks, stronger motors, and longer warranties in this price range, but none of these other comps come with an HD touchscreen console with streaming capabilities.

 And they don’t offer the Automatic Trainer Control feature either.

-So, if you’re looking for an affordable streaming treadmill in this price range, I think NordicTrack’s EXP 7i is easily one of the best options out there.
-Recommended.
+So, if you’re looking for an affordable streaming treadmill in this price range, I think NordicTrack’s New EXP 7i is easily one of the best options out there.